Real-Dev-Squad/discord-slash-commands/CONTRIBUTING.md

  }

  botToken: {
-   botPublicKey: "<Public key generated in the format similar to development.js>", },
+   botPublicKey: "<Public key generated in the format similar to development.js in config>", },

  rdsServerlessBot: {
-   rdsServerLessPrivateKey: "<RDS_SERVERLESS_PRIVATE_KEY in the format similar to development.js>",
+   rdsServerLessPrivateKey: "<RDS_SERVERLESS_PRIVATE_KEY in the format similar to development.js in config>",
    ttl: 60,
  },
 ```